 Cloth diapers can also lead to less diaper rash for your newborn from the soft natural fiber material.
 Cloth diapers can come pre-folded, making it easy for new moms.
 The elastic on them is restricted enough to stop any leakage better than the competitors’ disposable diapers.

 The elastic in a cloth diaper and its overall absorbency can wear out with time.
 A good recommended time to buy new diapers for your child would be once every year.
 That’s still only a total of around 20 or so diapers for the entire year.
 (Though having more on-hand relieves stress!)
+Plus, since using a cloth diaper will mean you wash everyday, the quality of the brand you go with will determine how long they last.

 At nighttime, the baby is sleeping and not eating as much, so you won’t need to change your diaper as frequently.
 Some parents even report that they can go the entire night, or 12 hours or so, without changing their babies’ diapers.
+Getting a good overnight diaper will increase your chances of this!

 When you originally buy your new cloth diaper, you may have to wash and dry it a good five or so times before using it at all.
 Make sure to let it dry between each wash fully.
 Pre-washing new cloth diapers can increase the absorbency of the diapers for your newborn.
+You can also get an absorbent insert for some types.

 Newborns using diaper covers need anywhere from 6 to 8 cloth diaper covers.
 Diaper covers are needed to keep the waste from the child from touching their clothes.
 Along with buying the cloth diapers you also want to make sure to buy some diaper covers.